bluekitchen/btstack/doc/manual/docs-template/how_to.md

 - Qt: implementation for the Qt applications
 - WICED: implementation for the Broadcom WICED SDK RTOS abstraction that wraps FreeRTOS or ThreadX.
 - Windows: implementation for Windows based on Event objects and WaitForMultipleObjects() call.
+- Zephyr: implementation for Zephyr based on k_poll().

-Depending on the platform, data sources are either polled (embedded, FreeRTOS), or the platform provides a way to wait for a data source to become ready for read or write (CoreFoundation, POSIX, Qt, Windows), or, are not used as the HCI transport driver and the run loop is implemented in a different way (WICED).
+Depending on the platform, data sources are either polled (embedded, FreeRTOS), or the platform provides a way to wait for a data source to become ready for read or write (CoreFoundation, POSIX, Qt, Windows, Zephyr), or, are not used as the HCI transport driver and the run loop is implemented in a different way (WICED).
 In any case, the callbacks must be explicitly enabled with the *btstack_run_loop_enable_data_source_callbacks(..)* function.